cym13/various-tutorials/object-system.rst

     mew(nyoron)
     #> Nyoron mews!

-Shit, we forgot to change Nyoron's mew...
+Shit, we forgot to change Nyoron's mewing...
 But how can we do it without knowing how it is implemented?
 We need a special function for that.

 .. code:: python